SkySingh04/Keploy-VsCode-Extension-Alpha/README.md

 Keploy-VsCode offers the following features:

 - **Keploy Record** :  Record Testcases with Keploy
+- **Keploy Test** : Replay Recorded Testcases with Keploy
 - **Keploy Update** :  Update your Keploy to the latest version
 - **Keploy Version Display**: Get the latest version of Keploy directly in your Visual Studio Code.

 ## Release Notes

+### 2.1.0
+-  Wrote Integration tests for the extension
+-  Implemented Integration tests In CI pipeline

 ### 2.0.0
 - Added support for Keploy Test Command